Advertisement

 Low vitamin D levels and vitamin D deficiency are risk factors for both developing MS and advancing symptoms.
 They’re also associated with insomnia.

-Meanwhile, many people with MS reporting having restless legs syndrome, which can be related to iron deficiencies, Sachdeva says.
+Meanwhile, many people with MS report having restless legs syndrome, which can be related to iron deficiencies, Sachdeva says.

 The exact link isn’t known, but if you have frequent sleep troubles or restless legs syndrome, it could be worth having your vitamin levels checked with a simple blood test.

-If your levels are low, your doctor can help you figure out how best to get them where they need to be through diet and lifestyle modifications.
+If your levels are low, your doctor can help you figure out how best to improve your levels through dietary and lifestyle modifications.

-For example, while you can find iron in foods such as red meats and beans, and vitamin D in dairy and green, leafy vegetables, the body produces the bulk of its vitamin D through exposure to sunlight.
+For example, while iron is found in foods such as red meat and beans and vitamin D in dairy and green, leafy vegetables, the body produces the bulk of its vitamin D through exposure to sunlight.

 Iron deficiency anemia, in which the body lacks sufficient red blood cells for transporting oxygen throughout the body, can also cause extreme fatigue.
 According to research, anemia is strongly associated with MS.

-Depending on the severity of any deficiency, supplementation may be necessary, but don’t add a supplement routine before first consulting your doctor.
+Depending on the severity of any deficiency, supplementation may be necessary but do not add a supplement routine before first consulting your doctor.

 The bottom line